wendlers/mpfshell/README.md

 A simple shell based file explorer for ESP8266 and WiPy [Micropython](https://github.com/micropython/micropython) based devices.

-The shell is a "quick" solution for up/downloading files to the ESP8266 (over serial line) and WiPy (serial line and telnet).
+The shell is a helper for up/downloading files to the ESP8266 (over serial line and Websockets) and WiPy (serial line and telnet).
 It basically offers commands to list and upload/download files on the flash FS of the device.

 ![mpfshell](./doc/screenshot.png)